Policy Tracker

 38802.

-(a) (1) An autonomous vehicle operator shall ensure, through its staffing and assignments, that remote drivers or remote assistants are able to immediately respond to all calls and incidents.
+(a) (1) An autonomous vehicle manufacturer shall ensure, through its staffing and assignments, that remote drivers or remote assistants are able to immediately respond to all calls and incidents.

-(2) An autonomous vehicle operator shall ensure, through its staffing and assignments, that local incident technicians are able to respond and be present on the scene within 10 minutes of an accident involving damage to persons or property or receiving a request from a first responder. immediately dispatched in either of the following circumstances:
+(2) An autonomous vehicle manufacturer shall ensure, through its staffing and assignments, that local incident technicians are immediately dispatched in either of the following circumstances:

 (A) Upon notification, electronically or otherwise, of an accident involving damage to persons or property.

-(B) Upon receiving a request from a first responder or 911 dispatch center.
+(B) Upon receiving a request from an emergency response official or 911 dispatch center.

-(b) (1) First responders may request that an autonomous vehicle operator dispatch a local incident technician to a commercial autonomous vehicle when necessary to address collisions, immobilizations, or obstructions, or to address any safety issue that requires the onsite presence of a local incident technician.
-First responders may communicate a request for a local incident technician utilizing an emergency response telephone line or two-way voice communication device as described in Section 38751.
+(b) (1) If an emergency response official determines that a remote driver or remote assistant is unable to reasonably address a request from an emergency response official, the emergency response official may request that an autonomous vehicle manufacturer dispatch a local incident technician to a commercial autonomous vehicle when necessary to address collisions, immobilizations, or obstructions, or to address any safety issue that requires the onsite presence of a local incident technician.
+Emergency response officials may communicate a request for a local incident technician utilizing an emergency response telephone line or two-way voice communication device as described in Section 38751.
+An autonomous vehicle manufacturer shall immediately dispatch a local incident technician pursuant to that request.

-(2) The local incident technician shall have the authority to coordinate on behalf of the autonomous vehicle operator with first responders and any parties involved in an accident with a commercial autonomous vehicle at the scene of the incident.
+(2) The local incident technician shall have the authority to coordinate on behalf of the autonomous vehicle with emergency response officials.
 The local incident technician shall have the authority and ability to manually relocate the vehicle.

 38803.